checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

   username: xxxx
   password: xxxx
   update-token-seconds: 250  # CxAccessControl token timeout
+  filter-severity:
+    - HIGH
+    - MEDIUM
+    - LOW
+    - INFO
+  thresholds-severity:
+    HIGH: 1
+    MEDIUM: 3
+    LOW: 10
+    INFO: -1
 ```
 **Note:** To allow connection to CxIAST server using a self-signed certificate, uncomment `ssl-certificate-file-path`.
 A certificate file for your CxIAST server can be found in an extracted CxIAST agent folder.
 Alternatively, to get the certificate from a running CxIAST instance, you could use openssl.
 On linux, for example:
 ```